Contents

 The Eternal Daughter (2022)

-A middle-aged artist and her aging mother return to their former family home, now a mysterious hotel, hoping to reconnect and reminisce.
+A middle-aged artist and her ageing mother return to their former family home, now a mysterious hotel, hoping to reconnect and reminisce.
 Their stay is disrupted by a strange atmosphere and unsettling encounters, prompting them to confront unresolved tensions and long-buried secrets from their past.
-As the lines between reality and memory blur, they delve deeper into the building’s unsettling history, leading them to a profound exploration of family dynamics, the weight of the past, and the complexities of aging.
+As the lines between reality and memory blur, they delve deeper into the building’s unsettling history, leading them to a profound exploration of family dynamics, the weight of the past and the complexities of ageing.

 Top cast: Tilda Swinton, Joseph Mydell, Carly-Sophia Davies, August Joshi, Crispin Buxton.